Leipzig–Dresden railway: Construction

 €530 million had been invested in the upgrading of 51 km of lines by the beginning of 2002.
 With more than 220 trains per day, the line was considered to be the most important railway line in Saxony.
 During the 2002 European floods, two bridges to the east of Riesa collapsed and an embankment was severely damaged.
 The section was completely closed from 16 August 2002.
 Regular operations were resumed with two single-track temporary bridges on 31 October 2002.
-The second track at Röderau was put back into operation at the end of August 2003 The total damage to the track to the end of 2002 was estimated at around €60 million.
+The second track at Röderau was put back into operation at the end of August 2003 The total damage to the track to the end of 2002 was estimated at €60 million.
 With the restoration of services in 2003, a reduction in the running time of 23 minutes was achieved.

 The second stage of construction of the upgrade between Dresden-Neustadt and Dresden Hauptbahnhof, which began in 2001, was completed in 2010.

 The Riesa–Zeithain section, including the three-track Elbe crossing, and the new selection of line connecting to the Berlin–Dresden railway were completed as part of the third stage of construction.
 The 13 km long upgrade of the line between Dresden-Neustadt and Coswig began in the autumn of 2009 and is expected to be completed in 2016.
 As a result of the upgrade, two separate tracks will be established for both the long-distance traffic and the Dresden S-Bahn.
 The signalling and the S-Bahn stations along the line are being completely renewed and a new Dresden Bischofsplatz station is being built as part of this work.
 Once the work is completed, the speed limit on this section will increase for long-distance and regional traffic from 120 km/h to 160 km/h.
 Work has not begun on sections of this line at Riesa station and on the Röderau–Zeithain junction and Zeithain junction–Weißig sections.